Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties

-\begin{proof} Note that U-shaped Lagrangians go below the puncture, and wrap for large $r(t)$, so they do not interact with the puncture.
-The moduli space in Equation \eqref{eq:diff_mod_space} admits a regular $J$ because there exist a dense set of such $J$ following the roadmap from \cite{jholbk} outlined in \cite[\textsection 4.5, Lemma 4.47]{Ca20}, and restricting the $J$ there to $Y^0$ here.
-Thus the moduli space counted in \cite{Ca20}
+The differential on $CF(L_i,L_j)$ counts curves covering the bigon depicted in the base in Figure \ref{fig:b1}.
+Note that U-shaped Lagrangians stay outside the $R_2$ disc by Definition \ref{def:U_shape}, so they do not interact with the puncture at 0.
+The moduli space in Equation \eqref{eq:diff_mod_space} admits a regular $J$ as follows.
+There exists a dense set of regular $J$ on $Y$ following the roadmap from \cite{jholbk} outlined in \cite[\textsection 4.5, Lemma 4.47]{Ca20} for the moduli space